Welcome Alice!

 They only come into being when we see them.”

-“…America already knows enough to fundamentally change the ways schools function.
+– David Gurteen, Knowledge Educator“…America already knows enough to fundamentally change the ways schools function.

-The problem, instead, … is that our society needs to look at its schools through a different lens. …Without a sense of the whole, we end up with what has become a familiar cycle of patchwork improvement and disappointmen
+The problem, instead, … is that our society needs to look at its schools through a different lens. …Without a sense of the whole, we end up with what has become a familiar cycle of patchwork improvement and disappointment.”

 Using What We Have to Get the Schools We Need: